mdozmorov/HiC_tools/README.md

 ## CNV and Structural variant detection

-- `HiCapp` - Iterative correction-based caICB method.
-Method to adjust for the copy number variants in Hi-C data.
-Loess-like idea - we converted the problem of removing the biases across chromosomes to the problem of minimizing the differences across count-distance curves of different chromosomes.
-Our method assumes equal representation of genomic locus pairs with similar genomic distances located on different chromosomes if there were no bias in the Hi-C maps. https://bitbucket.org/mthjwu/hicapp
-    - Wu, Hua-Jun, and Franziska Michor.
-“A Computational Strategy to Adjust for Copy Number in Tumor Hi-C Data.”
-Bioinformatics (Oxford, England) 32, no. 24 (December 15, 2016): 3695–3701. https://doi.org/10.1093/bioinformatics/btw540.

 - `hic_breakfinder` - SV identification in Hi-C data. https://github.com/dixonlab/hic_breakfinder
     - Dixon, Jesse R., Jie Xu, Vishnu Dileep, Ye Zhan, Fan Song, Victoria T. Le, Galip Gürkan Yardımcı, et al. “Integrative Detection and Analysis of Structural Variation in Cancer Genomes.”
 Nature Genetics, September 10, 2018. https://doi.org/10.1038/s41588-018-0195-8. - Detection of structural variants (SV) by integrating optical mapping, Hi-C, and WGS.
 Custom pipeline using LUMPY, Delly, Control-FREEC software.
 New Hi-C data on 14 cancer cell lines and 21 previously published datasets.
 Integration of the detected SVs with genomic annotations, including replication timing.
 Supplementary data with SVs resolved by individual methods and integrative approaches.

 - `HiCnv` - CNV, translocation calling from Hi-C data.
 CNV calling using HMM on per-restriction site quantified data and 1D-normalized accounting for low GC-content (<0.2), mappability (<0.5).
 Translocation calling on inter-chromosomal matrices, binned.
 CNV calling: https://github.com/ay-lab/HiCnv, Translocation calling: https://github.com/ay-lab/HiCtrans, Hi-C simulation: https://github.com/ay-lab/AveSim
     - Chakraborty, Abhijit, and Ferhat Ay.
 “Identification of Copy Number Variations and Translocations in Cancer Cells from Hi-C Data.”
 Edited by Christina Curtis.
 Bioinformatics 34, no. 2 (January 15, 2018): 338–45. https://doi.org/10.1093/bioinformatics/btx664.

-- `OneD` - CNV bias-correction method, addresses the problem of partial aneuploidy.
-Bin-centric counts are modeled using negative binomial distribution, and its parameters are estimated using splines.
-A hidden Markov model is fit to infer copy number for each bin.
-Each Hi-C matrix entry is corrected by dividing its value by square root of the product of CNVs for the corresponding bins.
-Reproducibility score (eigenvector decomposition and comparison) to measure improvement in the similarity between replicated Hi-C data. https://github.com/qenvio/dryhic
-    - Vidal, Enrique, François le Dily, Javier Quilez, Ralph Stadhouders, Yasmina Cuartero, Thomas Graf, Marc A Marti-Renom, Miguel Beato, and Guillaume J Filion.
-“OneD: Increasing Reproducibility of Hi-C Samples with Abnormal Karyotypes.”
-Nucleic Acids Research, January 31, 2018. https://doi.org/10.1093/nar/gky064.

 ## Visualization